ailuro/tu01/README.md

     Optional ask/submit links
     Album artwork is same width as photos (audio posts) Circular sidebar image, links to index when clicked

+Permissions:

+    You MAY edit/build upon/etc. this theme in any way as long as you provide credit back to me.
+    You MAY use this code to create a project of your own as long as you provide credit back to me.
+    You may NOT steal this theme and claim it as your own.
+    You may NOT remove credit in any way.
+This includes the URL back to its Github repository as it is there to provide access to the MIT license.